 Alternatively, the body may not respond as effectively to the synthetic progestin in the pills, allowing spotting to occur.

-Neither of these issues is cause for concern, but both could indicate that the individual should try another pill type.
+Neither of these issues is necessarily cause for concern, but both could indicate that the individual may want to try another pill type.

 People should adopt habits that can maximize a pill’s effectiveness and help prevent spotting.
 These include:

-- Taking the pill at the same time every day, which can help maintain consistent hormone levels in the body.
+- Taking the pill at the same time every day can help maintain consistent hormone levels in the body.

 - Continuing to take birth control pills regularly, even if there is some spotting.
 If a person has been taking the pill for less than 6 months, this may not be long enough for the body to adjust to it fully.